Close ILTakeCare Suggestion

 • The paint on the car should be even on the entire body panel.

-Once you are satisfied with the exteriors, glance at the interiors.
+Once you are satisfied with the exteriors, check the interiors.

-• Inspect the quality of the dashboard for any cracks or malfunctioning elements.
+• Inspect the dashboard for any cracks or malfunctioning elements.

 • Seats and door pads should be stain-free.